Kansas City Medical Malpractice Lawyers

 - Third, continue to get medical care and follow your new medical providers’ instructions.
 It is important that you maintain your health and wellness.
 If you keep up with the treatment plan outlined by your new physician, it will make it easier for your attorney to understand the extent of the medical harm that you have received.
 This is key for a successful medical malpractice case.

 - Fourth, journal your injuries and recovery.
 Do not rely on your memory.
 Medical malpractice cases can take years to resolve.
 Journaling this information will help you document things you might have forgotten otherwise.

-Determining Medical Malpractice Damages
+Determining Medical Negligence Damages